-Broadly speaking, the course will cover everything that is essential for your career in the capacity of a 'heritage professional'.
+What is the course content?Broadly speaking, the course will cover everything that is essential for your career in the capacity of a 'heritage professional'.
 The taught components of course are categorised into theory, practice and skills aspects, and together we will cover the history, evolution, philosophy and practice of the conservation of historic built environment.
 There are two main disconnects in the heritage conservation context: first - the gap between eastern and western conservation approaches, and second - the lack of continuity between the traditional and modern conservation practices.
 The course will address both these concerns in the indigenous Indian and a wider international context.
 In addition to this, a range of contemporary and burning issues of heritage conservation will also find their place in teaching through core modules, seminars, masterclasses or conferences.
 The theoretical aspect of the course will be complemented with practical 'skills' sessions in the field, conservation laboratories or specialised workshops.
 These hands-on training modules will focus on the study and use of specialised materials, techniques and instruments that are essential for professional practice.

-The course is open to graduates in architecture, engineering, interior design/ architecture, planning, landscape, archaeology, conservation, museology, history of art, architectural history, and related subjects.
+Who can apply for the course?The course is open to graduates in architecture, engineering, interior design/ architecture, planning, landscape, archaeology, conservation, museology, history of art, architectural history, and related subjects.
 Experience heritage professionals including conservation architects, conservators, heritage managers, heritage contractors, heritage engineers, conservation scientists can also enrol for the course.
 A cohort of students from multi-disciplinary backgrounds and varied experience will help create a rich and diverse learning environment.

 Key ContactsMr Navin Piplani

 Ms Shruti Kumar

+What is the course content and structure?The one year full-time course is spread over four trimesters.
+The taught component of the course is covered during the first three trimesters starting in August every year.
+The fourth trimester is assigned to undertake and complete research or project of your own interest and passion.
+The course structure comprises five distinct, yet overlapping, strands of teaching and learning: Theory, Practical, Skills, Masterclass and Continuing Professional Development (CPD).
 The course will be taught in combination of lectures, hands-on working sessions, workshops, focused discussions, seminars and tutorials.
 All modules and classes are mandatory for students who register for the course.
 There will be certain modules, masterclasses and CPD courses that will open to the external participants at a nominal charge.
 The end term will focus on individual research or project wherein your own research skills or project competence will be nurtured.
 As part of the 'placement' or 'professional training' module, you could work alongside a heritage professional or organisation and gain valuable practical exposure of working in the field.

-The application process for the course is very simple.
+How to apply?The application process for the course is very simple.
 You will need: